Mission

 Dr. Honoré Daplex Ouentchist, Chancellor

-Dr. Bill Kirsch, Provost
+Dr. Gloria Biffert, Provost

 Dr. Bob Braswell, Vice Provost